mozilla-conduit/conduit-docs/phabricator-user.rst

     $ arc install-certificate

-This will prompt you to visit a page on our Phabricator instance which will generate an API key for you to paste into your terminal.
-The key is stored in ``.arcrc`` in your home directory.
+This will prompt you to visit a page on our Phabricator instance, which will generate an API key for you to paste into your terminal.
+The key is stored in the file ``.arcrc`` in your home directory.

 Submitting Patches
 ==================

 There are a few ways to use Arcanist and Differential.
-We'll cover two common use cases: "fix-up commits", which is somewhat similar to GitHub's process, and amended commits, which is similar to MozReview's model.
+We'll cover two common use cases: fix-up commits, which is somewhat similar to GitHub's process, and amended commits, which is similar to MozReview's model.